 - Panic attacks

-Sleeping pill addiction treatment is typically carried out in a residential or an intensive outpatient program.
-Residential treatment is where the patient lives at the residential facility and is under round the clock medical and psychological observation.
+Addiction treatment for sleeping pills is typically carried out in a residential or intensive outpatient program.
+Residential treatment is where the patient lives at the residential facility and is under around the clock medical and psychological observation.
 This is considered the best approach for obtaining and maintaining lifelong sobriety.
-Residential treatment is especially recommended for people suffering from severe sleeping pill addiction, those who have been unsuccessful with rehab previously, and people living in an environment where alcohol and drugs are available.
+Residential treatment is especially recommended for people suffering from a severe addiction to sleeping pills, those who have been unsuccessful with rehab previously, and people living in an environment where alcohol and drugs are available.